 It may be hard to imagine that human trafficking exists in this day and age, but earlier this year my office brought the first successful prosecution under our human trafficking laws.
 For more information on the facts and myths of human trafficking, please view this presentation:

-For more information visit the Department of Health and Human Services' Rescue & Restore Campaign fact sheets for:
+For more information visit the U.S. Department of Health and Human Services' Rescue & Restore Campaign fact sheets for: